BrianMur92/Particle_swarm_optimisation/README.md

 2. Shi, Yuhui, and Russell Eberhart.
 "A modified particle swarm optimizer."
 1998 IEEE international conference on evolutionary computation proceedings.
 IEEE world congress on computational intelligence (Cat.
 No. 98TH8360).
 IEEE, 1998.

 3. Clerc, Maurice, and James Kennedy.
 "The particle swarm-explosion, stability, and convergence in a multidimensional complex space."
 IEEE transactions on Evolutionary Computation 6.1 (2002): 58-73.

+4. Kennedy, James, and Russell C. Eberhart.
+"A discrete binary version of the particle swarm algorithm."
+1997 IEEE International conference on systems, man, and cybernetics.
+Computational cybernetics and simulation.
+Vol. 5.
+IEEE, 1997.